goldfinchbio/emr-hail/readme.md

 If your cluster has been configured to mount an EFS volume, you can create [File System Access Points](https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html) (FSAPs) for individual users.
 This allows users read/write access to a specific directory on EFS.
 The EMR master node mounts the full EFS volume as _read only_ on `/efs`.

 A FSAP must be created for each notebook/user.
-Because CloudFormation does not currently support FSAP creation the AWS CLI is used.
+Because CloudFormation did not have support for FSAP creation when this process was created, the AWS CLI is used.

 Use the following steps to create a user specific FSAP.
 The UID and GID should remain 500 and 501, respectively, for all users.